-Bears are Out and About now in Jasper, with the First to emerge usually Being the Large Males, followed by solitary females and females with yearlings or two-years olds.
+When Bears come out in Jasper, the First to emerge are typically Large Males, followed by solitary females and females with yearlings or two-years olds.
 The last to emerge are female Bear Mothers with new-born cubs.

 An encounter with a Black Bear mother and Cubs is common in Jasper.
 In most cases you will find that Black Bear mothers are fairly calm as cubs instincts to hit the tree tops relieve the mother Bear of stress.
 If however, you are in an open area with no trees for the Bear cubs to climb, you can expect the mother Bear to become more excited.
 A mother Black Bear will feel a lot more vulnerable if her cubs have to remain on the ground, and she may focus her attention on you - the threat.